peteheaney/prep_url/README.md

 # Prep URL

-Prep URL is an ExpressionEngine plugin that adds `http://` to a URL in the event that a scheme is missing from the URL
+Prep URL is an ExpressionEngine plugin that adds `http://` to a URL in the event that a scheme is missing from the URL.

 ## Installation